 Never Board Your Cat

-Whilst it may seem practical to have your cat stay with the person who will be caring for them in their home, we suggest to always have someone visit or stay in your property with your cat.
+Whilst it may seem practical to have your cat stay with the person who will be caring for them in their home, we suggest you always have someone visit or stay in your property with your cat.

 Cats are territorial by nature and will feel distressed if they are brought into a new environment suddenly.